 The Noongar Aboriginal people of the Wadjuk tribe, the traditional landowners of the Swan Valley, have inhabited this region for over 40,000 years.
 According to Noongar beliefs, a Dreamtime serpent, the Wagyl, once travelled across the country, carving out the Swan Valley and the Swan River and still lives deep within the Swan River today.

 There are many unique and authentic Indigenous experiences in the Swan Valley.
-On a bushtucker talk and tasting you can sniff, touch and taste a variety of herbs, spices, peppers and dried fruits and learn how to grow and use them in your cooking.
+On a bushtucker trail you can sniff, touch and taste a variety of herbs, spices, peppers and dried fruits and learn how to grow and use them in your cooking.

 With its colonial buildings, convict history, antique stores, character pubs and village charm, Guildford, which is classified as a historic town by the National Trust of Australia (WA), oozes charm.
 Guildford was one of three towns established during the founding of the Swan River Colony in 1829 and many fine colonial buildings from the township’s earliest days continue to grace its streets.